susanxiao/java-to-cpp-translator/README.md

     - bash bashScript.sh; (from shell)
         - compiles all the C++ generated code
         - Redirects outputs to files
-    - run-main edu.nyu.oop.StdOutputChecking (from SBT)(some of these should be checked manaully after significant code change)
+    - run-main edu.nyu.oop.StdOutputChecking (from SBT)
         - outputs result of the translation on the inputs